NixOS/nixpkgs/doc/using/overlays.chapter.md

 This chapter describes how to extend and change Nixpkgs using overlays.
 Overlays are used to add layers in the fixed-point used by Nixpkgs to compose the set of all packages.

-## Applying overlays
+## Applying overlays {#sec-overlays-applying}

+In order to define overlays, you need to know where to put them so they get applied.
+See [here](#sec-overlays-definition) for how to define overlays.

-There are various ways of applying overlays.
+There are various ways of applying overlays, but by default none are applied.

-### Applying overlays when importing Nixpkgs
+### Applying overlays when importing Nixpkgs {#sec-overlays-applying-nixpkgs}

 When importing Nixpkgs, a list of overlays can be specified using the `overlays` attribute in the argument:
 ```nix